 - Earn the welcome offer.
 Two of the three cards come with generous welcome offers.
 If you clear it, you can earn rewards points worth more than $2,700.

 - Use the fee credits.
-You get a total of $800 credits to use at hotels, airlines, dining and Uber rides, plus benefits worth $550.
+You get more than $800 credits to use at hotels, airlines, dining and Uber rides, plus benefits worth $550.
 Make sure you use them to offset the annual fee.

 - Use the intro APR period.
 The Blue Business® Plus Credit Card from American Express is the only credit card with a 0% intro APR period on purchases.
 If you’re looking to make a large purchase and pay it off for up to a year without interest, use this card.